Rules to Better Email - 78 Rules

 As per the examples above, if you are requesting many smaller tasks under the same topic, you should group them in the same email.
 In this case, number each task that you wish to be completed.

-To: Steven Subject: Northwind website domain change and CSS fixes Figure: Bad Example - One email for multiple unrelated tasks (Domains and CSS)
+Figure: Bad example - One email for multiple unrelated tasks (domains vs styling)

-To: Steven Subject: Northwind website domain change To: Steven Subject: Northwind website CSS fixes Figure: Good Example - Separate emails for unrelated tasks.
+Figure: Good example - Separate emails for unrelated tasks.
 A few related tasks in the same email

 Breaking up monster tasks

-If you have a very large task that requires days of work, it is also better to break it up and send separate emails.
-So that big task "Boil the Ocean" would become several emails with consistent subjects:
+If you have a very large task that requires days of work, it is also better to break it up and send separate related emails.
+A big task like "Boil the Ocean" would become several emails with consistent subjects:

 The advantages are that you get an email history for specific parts, making it easier to include someone else and follow up.

-Tip: Understand tasks sizes by reading: Estimating - Do you know how to size user stories effectively?
+Tip: Understand tasks sizes by reading how to size user stories effectively.

 Replying 'dones'